Article Collection

 The result was that Internet started running on Unix.
 The protocols were also in tune with the Unix philosophy.
 Anyone running Unix had accessible source code, and there were true communication and interoperability.
 Unix was used throughout the world – Japan and Australia, most of Europe, and North America.

-The number of nodes on ARPANet over the years grew as follows:
+The number of systems connected to ARPANet over the years grew as follows:

 John Lions at UNSW, Australia